 For most people, a diagnosis of an aggressive pituitary gland tumor is very stressful and, at times, difficult to bear.
 You and your family are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.

 Remission and the chance of recurrence

 A remission is when the tumor cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the tumor will come back.
 While many remissions are permanent, it is important to talk with your doctor about the possibility of the tumor returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
 Learn more about coping with the fear of recurrence.

-If the tumor does return after the original treatment, it is called a recurrent tumor.
+If the tumor returns after the original treatment, it is called a recurrent tumor.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence), which is rare.
-If there is a recurrence, the tumor may need to be staged again (called re-staging) using the system described in the Staging section.
+If there is a recurrence, the tumor may need to be evaluated again (called re-staging) using the system described in the Staging section.

 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 People with a recurrent tumor often experience emotions such as disbelief or fear.
 You are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with a recurrence.